 No, although it's certainly a great advantage.
-We will have interpreters on the trip, so it is possible to go without knowing the language.
+Interpreters from the United States and the Dominican Republic participate on the trip, so it is possible to go without knowing the language.
 However, we strongly recommend you learn some Spanish before the trip.
-Knowing even a little can make a difference when working with patients.
+Knowing some Spanish words and phrases can make a difference when working with patients and interacting with drivers and Fusimaña staff.
+There are Haitian communities within many of the villages that we visit, so there some patients that speak Creole and French.